LoveDaisy/ice_halo_sim/README.md

 * Full multi-scattering support.
   This program is designed to handle multi-scattering cases.
 As a reference, HaloPoint handles multi-scattering via a very tricky workaround, thus it is hard to simulate [44-degree parhelia](https://www.atoptics.co.uk/halo/44pars.htm).
-And this program allows you to simulate any multi-scattering case freely.
+And my program allows you to simulate any multi-scattering scenario freely.
   <img src="matlab/figs/sim06E_2M.jpg" width="400">

 * Customized crystal model.